 Play Caption

-The preposition de also helps us to indicate a cause when it is placed after an adjective and before a verb.
+The preposition de helps us indicate a cause when it appears after an adjective and before a verb:

 Estoy ya cansado de estar endeudado